an-sh7/Enhancing_my_Linux/Battery_Alert/README.md

 1. **Error Handling**: The script currently lacks proper error handling for cases where battery data might be unavailable.
 I'll improve this by adding error checks.
 2. **Notification System Compatibility**: The script relies on `notify-send` for notifications, which may not be available on all systems.
 I'll ensure compatibility across different systems.
 3. **Threshold Customization**: The low and full battery thresholds are hardcoded in the script.
 Future updates will allow these values to be passed as command-line arguments or loaded from a configuration file.
 (Working on this 🙂)
-4. **Performance Optimization**: The script checks the battery status continuously without delay, which can be resource-intensive.
-I will introduce a delay between checks to improve performance.